 Thing To Know #7: It’s Hard To Rank In The Coveted, Top Stories Carousel Without Optimized Images

-The images in an article are a great way to improve the click-throughs from Search Engines, as they are shown prominently in top stories carousels.
-Optimizing your articles’ images for top stories can help increase your chances of being featured.
+Search Engines, as they are shown prominently in top stories carousels.
+Optimizing your news articles’ images for top stories can help increase your chances of being featured.

 Here are some quick tips to optimize your news images: